patiram/oracle/Installation of Oracle Client 32 bit and 64 bit on Mac OS X 10.9 and 10.10.md

-Istallation of python library for Oracle Client of version Oracle 11.2.0.4g
+Istallation of python library for Oracle Client of Oracle v11.2.0.4g

 * Check the python architecture used:
 ```